yepengding/ModelCheckingNotes/docs/index.md

 - $L$ is a set of labels, and
 - ${\to} \subseteq S \times L \times S$ is a transition relation.

+> Labels can represent different things depending on the language of interest, such as input expected, conditions that must be true to trigger the transition, or actions performed during the transition.

 ### Kripke Structure

 $\mathfrak{K} \triangleq (S, I, {\to}, \mathcal{L})$